lmagalhaes/pycourse/1-introduction/README.md

 Python core is very small and is present in most modern Linux distros, as well as Mac OSX.

-Furthermore, due to Python's simplicity, readability and community it's learning curve is really low and, everyone with basic programming skills can start writing scripts right away.
+Furthermore, Python's simplicity, readability make its learning curve really low and, anyone with basic programming skills can start writing scripts, right away.

-Pythons varied range of libraries, allows it to be used for practically everything, from writing small scripts, to help you with you daily tasks, to develop complex scientific applications and has been hugely adopted by companies, like, just to name a few:
+Due to its varied range of libraries, Python can be used for practically everything, from writing small scripts (to help you with simple daily tasks) to the development of complex scientific applications and it has been hugely adopted by companies, like, just to name a few:

  * Google
  * Dropbox (where [Guido Von Rossum](https://en.wikipedia.org/wiki/Guido_van_Rossum) currently works)